FZJ-INM1-BDA/siibralab/README.md

 # Getting started

-The `walkthrough.mlx` live script is a good starting point, as it gives a tour through the functionality.
+The `walkthrough.mlx` live script gives a tour through the already existing functionality.

 It shows how to:
 * navigate and access information